Department of Anthropology and Sociology

 Seigoulien is a PhD student at the Department of Anthropology and Sociology.

-His MPhil dissertation entitled Merchants and Borderlands: Trade, Culture and Place-making in Manipur, India analysed how mercantile networks culturally reproduced across distinctive spaces by using archival as well as ethnographic materials.
-In his ongoing PhD project, Seigoulien explores the trajectories of social transformation among the hill tribes living in North East India.
+His MPhil dissertation entitled Merchants and Borderlands: Trade, Culture and Place-making in Manipur, India analysed how mercantile networks are culturally reproduced across distinctive spaces by using archival as well as ethnographic materials.
+Seigoulien’s PhD project explores social and urban transformations in North East India.

 Seigoulien’s research interests, by and large, focuses on North East India.
 His MA dissertation – based on concurrent fieldwork carried out in Guwahati – investigated religious practices among the Kuki community.
 It explored how the Kuki people in Guwahati (Assam) articulate the idea of religiosity and spirituality.